When we first moved to the city, Adelaide’s international students were already prominent by their presence.

 In 2017, they brought in 1.4B AUD in fees.
 The State however accounted for only 4.5% of international students that Australia as a country took in.

 Below is the impact on the economy in 2017 for every student enrolled.
-They bring in funds into the economy and not just fees.
+They bring in funds into the economy, create jobs and not just fees.
 Money from parents back home for living expenses.
-Jobs are also created which is what we need for SA locals.
+Jobs are what we need for SA locals.

 Universities for example have to open up more classes, recruit additional staff to lecture and tutor these students.